ezeoleaf/awesome-golang-repositories/README.md

 [gatus](https://github.com/TwiN/gatus): ⛑ Gatus - Automated service health dashboard
 [go-chronos](https://github.com/axelspringer/go-chronos): :dancers: Go Chronos 3.x REST API Client
 [go-importer](https://github.com/day-me-an/go-importer): My first Go program.
 Based on an old Python interview assignment.
 It efficiently imports records from a tar archive stream.
 It also demonstrates channels, which I'm aware is pointless in this case as it's not a CPU-bound problem.
 [wrapcheck](https://github.com/tomarrell/wrapcheck): A Go linter to check that errors from external packages are wrapped
+[kitex](https://github.com/cloudwego/kitex): A high-performance and strong-extensibility Go RPC framework that helps developers build microservices.